-These roasted cherry brownies are the ultimate fudgy brownies.
+These roasted chocolate cherry brownies are the ultimate fudgy brownies.
 They are whipped brownies loaded with chocolate chips.
-The brownies are filled and topped with roasted cherries.
-Every bite is full of cherry!
+The brownies are filled and topped with roasted fresh cherries.
+Every bite is full of cherry flavor!

 Why You Will Love This